 A small step back on defense will ensure that the Rams offense continues to rank just above average in total passing attempts after averaging 40 per game over the past three seasons.
 They've also ranked seventh in pass-play rate within a neutral game script (63%), suggesting that this team is pass-first.
 That might sound perplexing considering the Rams' overall pass-play rate ranked 25th in 2020 (58%) and 20th (62%) over the two previous seasons.

 They have shown an affinity to run the ball, but those numbers don’t tell the entire story.
 The Rams wait to garner a lead first (by way of the pass) before unleashing their rushing attack.
 When leading by at least seven points, they ran the ball at the third-highest clip (63.3%) in 2020.
-With a more competent quarterback under center, expect this rate to fall slightly more in line with their average from the past two seasons (53%, 11th), solidifying them as one of the more balanced NFL offenses.
+With a more competent quarterback under center — along with the injury to their star running back — expect this rate to fall slightly more in line with their average from the past two seasons (53%, 11th), solidifying them as one of the more balanced NFL offenses.